- Valid DPI of employer (family employer)

 IGSS was created in 1946 under Decreto 295 with a model based on formal businesses.
 Domestic household workers — historically seen as an “informal” sector — were not explicitly included in the mandatory regime.
 The result: for decades, most domestic workers in Guatemala lacked access to formal medical care, paid maternity, or retirement pension.

 With the ratification of ILO Convention 189 (on decent work for domestic workers) in 2017, Guatemala committed to closing this gap.
-PRECAPI is IGSS’s response — a voluntary program where the employer family can enroll its worker and pay a monthly contribution in exchange for full EMA (health) and IVS (pensions) access.
+PRECAPI is IGSS’s response — a voluntary program where the employer family can enroll its worker and pay a quarterly contribution in exchange for full EMA (health) and IVS (pensions) access.

 Important program limits: